 There are three proposed LIHTC developments in the PMA, other than the Subject.
 Pointe North Phase III was awarded LIHTC equity in 2018 for the new construction of 54 units targeting families.
 This property is proposed for construction off of Pointe North Boulevard in Albany, approximately 5.9 miles northwest of the Subject site.
 Upon completion, the property will offer six one, 24 two, and 24 three-bedroom units at the 50 and 60 percent AMI levels.
-Pointe North Phase III will offer units with rents between \$388 and \$477 for onebedroom units, \$460 to \$567 for two-bedroom units, and \$526 to \$649 for three-bedroom units.
+Pointe North Phase III will offer units with rents between \$388 and \$477 for one-bedroom units, \$460 to \$567 for two-bedroom units, and \$526 to \$649 for three-bedroom units.
 The property is proposed for construction between June 2019 and June 2020.
-All 54 units will be directly competitive with the Subject and we deducted these units from our demand analysis.
+The 24 three-bedroom units at 50 and 60 percent AMI will be directly competitive with the Subject and we deducted these units from our demand analysis.
 The Woodlands Apartments was awarded LIHTC equity in 2017 for the new construction of 80 units targeting families.
 This property is proposed for construction off N Westover Boulevard and Gillionville Road in Albany, approximately 4.6 miles west of the Subject site.
-Upon completion, the property will offer seven one, 30 two, and 19 threebedroom units at the 50 and 60 percent AMI level.
+Upon completion, the property will offer seven one, 30 two, and 19 three-bedroom units at the 50 and 60 percent AMI level.
 The Woodlands Apartments will also offer three one, 14 two, and seven three-bedroom market rate units.
 The Woodlands Apartments will offer units with rents between \$333 and \$418 for one-bedroom LIHTC units, \$393 to \$495 for two-bedroom LIHTC units, and \$445 to \$563 for three-bedroom LIHTC units.
-The 56 one, two, and three-bedroom units at 50 and 60 percent AMI will be directly competitive with the Subject and we deducted these units from our demand analysis.
+The 19 three-bedroom units at 50 and 60 percent AMI will be directly competitive with the Subject and we deducted these units from our demand analysis.
 Dogwood Trail Apartments was awarded LIHTC equity in 2018 for the new construction of 64 units targeting families.

 This property is proposed for construction on Marie Road in Albany, approximately two miles east of the Subject site.
-Upon completion, the property will offer eight one, 32 two, and 23 threebedroom units at the 50, 60, and 80 percent AMI level in addition to one three-bedroom staff unit.
-Dogwood Trail Apartments will offer units with rents between \$345 and \$435 for one-bedroom LIHTC units, \$400 to

-\$510 for two-bedroom LIHTC units, and \$465 to \$585 for three-bedroom LIHTC units.
-The 61 one, two, and three-bedroom units at 50 and 60 percent AMI will be directly competitive with the Subject and we deducted these units from our demand analysis.
+Upon completion, the property will offer eight one, 32 two, and 23 three-bedroom units at the 50, 60, and 80 percent AMI level in addition to one three-bedroom staff unit.
+Dogwood Trail Apartments will offer units with rents between \$345 and \$435 for one-bedroom LIHTC units, \$400 to \$510 for two-bedroom LIHTC units, and \$465 to \$585 for three-bedroom LIHTC units.
+The 23 three-bedroom units at 50 and 60 percent AMI will be directly competitive with the Subject and we deducted these units from our demand analysis.

 Three of the five LIHTC comparables maintain waiting lists, one up to several years in length.
-We believe there is adequate demand for the addition of the Subject within the market.
+We believe there is adequate demand for the Subject within the market.
 The vacancy rate among the existing LIHTC comparables is low, at 2.3 percent.
-In summary, the performance of the comparable LIHTC properties, the existence of waiting lists for affordable units, and the low capture rates as indicated earlier in this report all indicate that the Subject will not negatively impact the existing or proposed affordable rental units in the market.
+Further, according to the developer, only 20 units will need to be reabsorbed post renovation.
+These 20 units are comprised of 15 vacant units being held for renovations and five rent over income tenants that will be displaced.
+In summary, the performance of the comparable LIHTC properties, the existence of waiting lists for affordable units, and the low number of units that the Subject needs to reabsorb, as indicated earlier in this report, all indicate that the Subject will not negatively impact the existing or proposed affordable rental units in the market.